 Want to make your site all that it can be, and get an edge on life, in the Internet Army?
 Well, I don’t know that I’d necessarily call owners and operators of websites an army (I think of them as more like an unarmed, disparate, long-distance, open-access, technological social club), but either way, this series has you covered.

 Through the series, we want to improve your site in three key ways, as discussed below, so that it “pops” and engages visitors.
 In so doing, we hope to increase your traffic and earnings.
 So, if you are designing the website yourself, then we recommend you read and understand the details well.
 If you are thinking of hiring web designers in melbourne or wherever your business is located, then sit with them and discuss these things…it is likely they may already be familiar with most if not all the concepts, but it’s always better to be clear of what you expect from them.
-In Part 1, we discussed how to improve your site’s design.
+Similarly, you may also need assistance with server optimization so that your website is easy to navigate.
+In that regard, hiring a Technical SEO expert from a reputed digital marketing firm like Leap Digital or the ones like them is advisable.
+SEO experts from these firms can make sure that the website’s code is clean and effective so that the performance of the website never goes down.
+That being said, in Part 1, we discussed how to improve your site’s design.
 Today, in Part 2, we will look at functionality (usability or UX).
 And finally, we will look at traffic in the final part, Part 3.
 (Who says three’s a crowd, huh, traffic?)

 Let’s look directly at functionality, since that’s our topic today.
 (Please, all hands down.
 No bathroom breaks.
 We can do this.)
 We are going to look at a couple of interesting sources I haven’t used yet for this blog, BT Marketing Solutions and Pingler.
 Note that since these sites are both in the general SEO and content marketing field, that is a service we offer here at Superb Internet.
 We also now serve snow cones out the side window (extra charge for tropical punch flavor, because we’re running out).